Editor’s Note: Originally published on Sep. 29, 2020, updated on Mar. 9, 2023.

-Individual Versus Professional Selling Plan
+Individual Vs. Professional Selling Plan

 The “Individual” one isn’t really a “plan”, but more of a pay-as-you-go type of deal.
 You pay Amazon $0.99 in selling fees for every unit sold.
 In return, you get to list items to sell on Amazon.
 And you also gain access to the Fulfilled by Amazon (FBA) program, should you wish to outsource your sales.

 The second option is the “Professional” plan (a.k.a the “Pro” plan), which comes with a monthly selling fee of $39.99.
 If you want to sell on the Handmade or Launchpad platforms, this is the way to go.
 It’s also your only option if you plan to sell restricted products.

 The perks of a Pro account are listed below.
 They include access to Advertising is a means of communication … More, promotions (e.g. free shipping), bulk uploads, feeds, Business customers, and API integration.
 If you sell more than 40 items a month, it makes sense to switch to the Pro plan rather than pay more in per-item fees (>40 x $0.99).

 On Amazon, you’re free to fulfill your orders yourself or outsource to Amazon.
 The first option is called Seller lingo for when the Amazon third-p… More, and it’s part of the Merchant Fulfilled Network (MFN) of services available to third-party sellers (Third-party sellers are independent indi… More).

 Orders Fulfilled by the Seller (FBM)

 Books are part of the BMVD category (Books, Music, Video, and DVD), or ‘media’ for short.
 As such, they come with fixed shipping rates (what the US customer pays for shipping) or shipping credits (UK).
 They usually cover the seller’s cost to ship the book, but they’re nowhere near enough for heavy books.

 To give you an idea of what you would expect to pay to ship a book to your buyer, look at the table below showing the current Media Mail rates for retailers.
 Together with their packaging, most books weigh 1 lb.
 (16 ounces / 0.45kg) or less, so you would pay the USPS $2.80 to deliver them.

 If the buyer paid you $3.99 for Standard Shipping, this shipment is within budget.
 But if you wanted to ship a book weighing more than 3 lbs.
 (48 ounces / 1.36kg), you’d be out of pocket.
-Since you can’t set your own shipping rates, you’d need to offset this loss by raising the price.
+Unless you have a Pro account and you set your own shipping rates, you’d need to offset this loss by raising the price.

 …which brings us to pricing.
 Assuming the book is light, you should try to price it so that it covers Amazon’s fees, at the very least.
 Here are some of Amazon’s fees for items listed in the Books category, based on the current Selling on Amazon Fee Schedule: